Indigenous Writing Fellowships

 Tori-Jay, 17, was born on Thursday Island in the Torres Strait, the youngest of five children.
 Her mother Jessie is from Thursday Island and father Clive is from England.
 Jessie’s family background is from Murray Island which is in the Eastern Island group in the Torres Strait and Badu in the Western Islands.

 She also has passion and talent for theatre, is an active member of Z Pac Theatre Productions in Hervey Bay.
 She danced in Queensland Creative Generation in 2009 and 2010, and successfully auditioned for drama in the 2012 production.
 This love has extended to theatre design, including costume, props and special effect make-up.

-Ali is an up and coming poet living in Koolunga, South Australia, where she has established an Aboriginal writer’s retreat.
+Ali Cobby Eckermann, Ruby Moonlight Ali is a poet living in Koolunga, South Australia, where she has established an Aboriginal writer’s retreat.
 She identifies with the Yankunytjatjara / Kokatha from the north west desert country of South Australia.
 Ali was a guest of Sydney Writers Festival 2010, and her 27-poem monograph Little Bit Long Time was published in 2009 by the Australian Poetry Centre in their New Poets Series.
 Ruby Moonlight is an historical tale set in South Australia around 1880.
-The main character Ruby, refugee of a massacre, shelters in the woods where she befriends an Irishman trapper.

 Ruby Moonlight was published by Magabala Books in May 2012.
 Ali was the winner of the Deadly Award for outstanding contribution to Indigenous Literature in 2012.
 Ruby Moonlight was awarded the Kenneth Slessor Prize for Poetry and the Book of the Year award at the NSW Premier’s Literary Awards in 2013.